-She offers 30 week classes: Studio II, Studio III and Studio IV.
+She offers 30 week classes: Studio I, Studio II and Studio III.
 The Bones of Story Telling.
 And select workshops throughout the year.
-She also consults with a handful of writers throughout the year, and takes on manuscripts for developmental evaluation.
+She also consults with a handful of writers, and takes on manuscripts for developmental evaluation.

 Lauck has written and published four memoirs, including The New York Times Bestseller, Blackbird, Still Waters, Show Me the Way, and Found.
 Click here to learn more about her books and public appearances.